When I say ‘art’, what pops into your head?

 Tip 10: Commission a custom piece

 Choose what you like and what makes you happy.
-Thank you for reading and good luck with your art decorating!
+Good luck with your art decorating!